 \subsection{Implementation Details}

 \textbf{Training Pipeline of \Sys.} We train \Sys jointly with the DNN-based sound source localization (SSL) task.
-The loss function for the SSL task, denoted as $\mathcal{L}_{DT}$, backpropagates through the SSL network and the channel and point-wise information branches ($f_{\gamma}$ and $f_{\lambda}$) of \EA.
-This ensures that the SSL task benefits from the enriched features provided by these branches.
+The SSL loss function, $\mathcal{L}_{DT}$, backpropagates through the network and the information branches ($f_{\gamma}$ and $f_{\lambda}$) of \EA, enriching the features used for SSL.

-However, the \DCI branch ($f_{\phi}$) has a separate training objective which is to estimate the input features.
-The loss function for DCI, $\mathcal{L}_{DCI}$, is defined as the squared $L_2$ distance between the original feature matrix $F$ and the reconstructed feature matrix $\bar{\bar{F}}$:

-This loss function ensures that the reconstructed features closely match the original features, promoting consistency and robustness in the data representation.

-To optimize the training process, we use two different optimizers: one for training \EA and the SSL task with $\mathcal{L}_{DT}$, and another for training the \DCI branch with $\mathcal{L}_{DCI}$.
-This dual-optimizer approach allows us to fine-tune each component of the system independently, ensuring that both the SSL task and the \DCI branch achieve optimal performance.
+The \DCI branch ($f_{\phi}$) has a separate training objective to estimate the input features.
+Its loss function, $\mathcal{L}_{DCI}$, is the squared $L_2$ distance between the original and reconstructed feature matrices: $\mathcal{L}_{DCI} = || F - \bar{\bar{F}} ||^2$.
+This ensures that the reconstructed features closely match the original ones, promoting data consistency.
+We use two optimizers: one for training \EA and SSL with $\mathcal{L}_{DT}$, and another for training the \DCI branch with $\mathcal{L}_{DCI}$.
+This dual-optimizer approach ensures optimal performance for both components.

-\textbf{Sound Source Localization Pipeline.} We implement two DNN-based SLL solutions to estimate the Direction of Arrival (DoA) of sound sources using multi-channel audio -- SELDNet~\cite{shimada2021accdoa, adavanne2018sound} and SALSA~\cite{Nguyen_2022}.
-SELDNet and SALSA both use MFCC as described in Section~\ref{feature_extraction}.
+\textbf{Sound Source Localization Pipeline.} We implement two DNN-based SSL solutions for Direction of Arrival (DoA) estimation using multi-channel audio: SELDNet~\cite{shimada2021accdoa, adavanne2018sound} and SALSA~\cite{Nguyen_2022}, both utilizing two features (Section~\ref{feature_extraction}).

 \textit{SELDNet} is a Convolutional Recurrent Neural Network (CRNN)~\cite{cao2019polyphonic}, combining CNNs for spatial feature extraction and RNNs for temporal dependencies.
 A fully connected (FC) layer estimates source locations in Cartesian coordinates, providing precise DoA estimates.